-Instead, take just a bit of time to make homemade matzos in advance - they'll keep well in a tightly-sealed container, or a ziploc bag (I haven't tried freezing them, though I imagine it would work fine as long as you re-crisped them in the oven).
+Instead, take just a bit of time to make matzo recipe - they'll keep well in a tightly-sealed container, or a ziploc bag (I haven't tried freezing them, though I imagine it would work fine as long as you re-crisped them in the oven).

-If you're not Jewish, this matzo recipe can still be for you.
+- Use as an ingredient - If you're not Jewish, this matzo recipe can still be for you.
 Use these homemade matzos instead of crackers year-round, for snacks and hors d’oeuvre.
+I love using them in my homemade matzo brei, or in making addictive matzo toffee.
 Or make them for your Jewish friends, and help them realize that Passover doesn't have to be about dry, inedible foods that we attempt to cloak with sauces and spreads.
 Matzos can be delicious, and all it takes is less than an hour of work.